j-stew/hangman/README.md

 You can add more words to the game by adding words to the words.txt file.

 Future features:
-* 'stick' hangman graphic with HTML5 canvas element
+* Javascript: 'stick' hangman graphic with HTML5 canvas element
-* Better organization of files in root directory outside of app
+* DevOps: Better organization of files in root directory outside of app
+* Testing: Experiment with mocks/stubs/dependency injection for edge case testing

 ### Running [Hangman](http://mr-hangman.herokuapp.com/login) locally
 Set-up should be 3 terminal commands